sci-bots/microdrop-3/docs/DevelopingUIPlugins.md

 Your plugin class must include a static method called position() which returns either:

 topLeft, topRight, bottomLeft, or bottomRight.
-This will determine where the plugin will be anchored on Microdrops UI.
+This will determine where the plugin will be anchored on MicroDrops UI.
 ```javascript
   static position() {
     /* topLeft, topRight, bottomLeft, or bottomRight */